thomasbrawner/regime_failure/README.md

 This repository will host several Python and R scripts for data management and analysis related to the breakdown of authoritarian regimes.
 Additions are made as they become available.
 Comments and questions are encouraged.

-25 October 2014

-- `gwf_spatiotemporal_lags.py`: this script constructs lagged rates of authoritarian regime in time and geographic space.
-The corresponding IPython Notebook with details is [here](http://www.thomaswbrawner.com/spatiotemporal-lags.html).

-23 October 2014

-- `gwf_democracies.py`: this script executes variable construction for the proportion of democratic states in the geographic neighborhood surrounding authoritarian countries.
-A corresponding IPython Notebook with greater detail can be viewed [here](http://www.thomaswbrawner.com/democratic-neighborhoods.html).
+8 November 2015

+- `generate_spatial_lags.py`: this script generates spatial lags and proportion of democratic states for given geographic neighborhoods and extends the events of interest for constructing the spatial lags.
+Greater explanation for the code can be found [here](http://www.thomaswbrawner.com/spatiotemporal-lags.html 'Spatial lags explanation').